 You and your staff print numerous documents each day.
 These documents may be important and can contain sensitive or confidential information.

-A secure print environment would enable you to print documents securely via a network printer.
+A secure print management environment would enable you to print documents securely via a network printer.
 This means that no one else can pick-up or see the printed document.
 Any data breach from unintended viewing may cause problems for the business if confidential information is leaked.

 Apart from the internal data breach, there may also be an external security breach.
 According to a recent article from The Register, a white-hat hacker hacked 160,000 printers across the internet and commanded them to emit ASCII art pages saying, “Your printer is part of a flaming botnet” or “Your printer has been owned”.
 Although this was done as a prank with no apparent negative effects, it is alarming that one person can control so many printers connected to the internet.